Numerai SEC Filings: 13F and Form ADV Footprint

 Holding Size Distribution

-Log-scale distribution of individual 13F holding values, centered around several hundred thousand to a few million dollars
+Log-scale histogram of individual 13F holding values, roughly bell-shaped with a peak near 1 million dollars

-Log-scale distribution of individual 13F holding values, centered around several hundred thousand to a few million dollars
+Log-scale histogram of individual 13F holding values, roughly bell-shaped with a peak near 1 million dollars

-On a log scale the distribution is roughly bell-shaped, with most individual holdings falling between about $200K and $3M and a peak near $1M.
-The tails run from roughly $30K on the low end out to about $10M on the high end, with counts per bin topping out around 220.
-That is not a long-tail-of-tiny-positions pattern — it is a cluster of mid-sized institutional line items, which fits a single large filer reporting many consistently-sized holdings rather than a mass of exploratory research bites.
+On a log scale the distribution is roughly bell-shaped.
+Most individual holdings land between about $200K and $3M with a peak near $1M.
+The tails run from roughly $30K up to about $10M, and counts per bin top out around 220.
+That is not a long tail of tiny positions.
+It is a cluster of mid-sized institutional line items, which fits a single large filer reporting many consistently-sized holdings rather than a mass of exploratory research bites.
+The lack of $20M+ positions is the cleanest signal in the chart: this is a quant-style breadth book — no single name is allowed to carry idiosyncratic risk.

 What This Means for Numerai